jazeee/react-datetime-bootstrap/README.md

 This package is a rework of an existing [React Datetime picker](https://github.com/iMasterAle/react-datetimepicker-bootstrap).
 Some changes:
 1. Updated to latest React environment.
-1. moment compatible datetime (or moment) as input (optionally undefined for today's date)
+1. moment compatible datetime (or moment object) as input (optionally undefined for today's date)
+1. Provide a property that allows you to specify any or all underlying [bootstrap-datetimepicker options](http://eonasdan.github.io/bootstrap-datetimepicker/Options/)
 1. ISO 8601 datetime output via `onChange` property.
 1. Also, can get the moment object, input text via second parameters of `onChange`